koushikkhan/configure-my-linux/bash-commands-for-cloud.md

   and this variable is referred in the `echo` call to print a formatted string on the console
-- creation of `name` and calling `echo` are two separate commands which are being executed in a sequence by using `&&` operator a.k.a pipe operator.
+- creation of `name` and calling `echo` are two separate commands which are being executed in a sequence by using `&&` operator.
 The `\` is used for breaking the lines to make the command flow through multiple lines.

 ## Working with files and directories